MujtabaShafiq1/Corona-Tracker/README.md

 # Corona-Tracker
-Created with the help of Javascript Mastery on Youtube
+Created with the help of Javascript mastery tutorials